 The Rainbow Map and Index ranks 49 European countries on their respective legal and policy practices for LGBTI people, from 0-100%.

 In order to create our country ranking, ILGA-Europe examine the laws and policies in 49 countries using a set of criteria.
-From May 2021, the number of individual criteria used has risen to 71, divided between six thematic categories: equality and non-discrimination; family; hate crime and hate speech; legal gender recognition and bodily integrity; civil society space; and asylum.
+From May 2022, the number of individual criteria used has risen to 74, divided between seven thematic categories: equality and non-discrimination; family; hate crime and hate speech; legal gender recognition; intersex bodily integrity; civil society space; and asylum.
 More information on the list of criteria and their weight on the total score can be found at www.rainbow-europe.org/about

 Alterations to our criteria make year-on-year comparisons difficult, but certain lessons are clear – countries that are expanding their legislative horizons are moving up in the ranking.

 Policymakers, researchers and journalists are able to go ‘behind’ the points and see the original information sources that we base our Map and Index ranking on.
 This additional layer of information is available through our updated Rainbow Europe web module, www.rainbow-europe.org.

 The Rainbow Map and Index presents a picture of what the policy landscape is like currently, while our country-specific recommendations attempt to answer the question “what’s next?”
 These recommendations are intended to encourage policymakers to address the most pressing legal and policy priorities within the framework of our Rainbow Map and Index.
 The recommendations were gathered following an online consultation with a wide range of LGBTI organisations in the various countries.
 As a result, the recommendations are tailored to the needs of activists working on the ground.